Longford Gaelic Stats

 Ardagh St. Patricks 1-1

-Note: Edgeworthstown had originally been named Edgeworthstown Volunteers and by 1910’s the Volunteers had been dropped and the club was named Edgeworthstown.
+Note: Edgeworthstown was originally formed in 1889 as Edgeworthstown Volunteers and by 1910’s the club name had been shortened to Edgeworthstown.
 A few months after the delayed 1929 Junior Championship final in February 1930, the club was renamed Edgeworthstown Young Irelands.
 The Edgeworthstown club that won the Junior Championship of 1929 (in 1930) is the same Edgeworthstown Young Irelands club that reached the Senior Championship final in 1931 and won the Intermediate Championship title in 1932.
 Shortly thereafter the club split and this led to the formation of the Edgeworthstown Geraldines club which competed alongside Edgeworthstown Young Irelands for a period.
 By the mid 1930’s both clubs are gone and we see the brief emergence of Edgeworthstown Wolfe Tones and Manor Rovers clubs in the parish, with both no longer evident by the end of 1936.
-In 1937 we see the formation of the Mostrim Eoin Ruadhs club which is then shortened to Mostrim from 1938.
-For consistency of title allocation, we keep the titles of Edgeworthstown (including Young Irelands) separate from those of the later Mostrim club.
+In 1937 the Mostrim Eoin Ruadhs club was formed with name then hortened to Mostrim from 1938.
+For consistency, we keep the titles of Edgeworthstown (including Young Irelands) separate from titles of the later Mostrim club.

 Clonguish won